timroesner/Blog/_posts/2019-10-10-using-sf-symbols.md

 ```
 There are multiple initializers available for the SymbolConfiguration, so I encourage you to use the one fitting for your needs.

+## iOS 12 and below
 If you used these new methods in a project that does not target iOS 13+ you might have noticed, that the compiler will throw an error telling you that they are only available starting with iOS 13.

-## iOS 12 and below
+Currently there is no direct way to initialize an UIImage with a symbol in code, in iOS 12 or below.

-Since SF Symbols are embedded into the system font, they can be used on any device, that has the latest version of the font installed. iOS 12 unfortunately has very poor font management, and even on Mojave or earlier you will occasionally see "�" instead of your symbol.
+However since SF Symbols are embedded into the system font, they can be used on any device, that has the latest version of the font installed. iOS 12 unfortunately has very poor font management, and even on Mojave or earlier you will occasionally see "�" instead of your symbol.

 When you install the SF Symbols app it will automatically install the needed fonts as well, which means you can use them in your favorite design tools, like Photoshop, Sketch, Figma, etc.